 In February 2018 The SIN List was updated with a few CAS numbers to reflect the update of the REACH Candidate List and the supporting documentation of the newly added substances.
 Two new CAS numbers were added to the entry Dechlorane+.
 In addtion one new substance, not having any CAS number on the Candidate List was added and the CAS and EC numbers from its supporting document was used.

 In June 2018 The SIN List was updated with six CAS numbers to reflect the update of the REACH Candidate List.
-The SIN list now contains 919 entries.
-Click here for more information on the recently added substances.

 In January 2019 further 5 CAS numbers were added to the SIN Llst.
 This as a result of new SVHCs being adopted for the Candidate List.
 The new CAS numbers, represents three new entries on the Candidate List: fluoranthene (CAS 206-44-0, 93951-69-0), phenanthrene (CAS 85-01-0) and pyrene (CAS 129-00-0, 1718-52-1).
 All these three entries are in fact constituents of coal-tar pitch high-temperature (CTPHT, CAS 65996-93-2), which was added to the SIN List (and Candidate List) in 2009.